pruthvirajcyn/Parking-spot-detection/README.md

 ### Training
 Training was done using Google Colab, allowing each member of the group to have access to the model and weights, as well as access to a GPU.
 Initially, we attempted to train the YOLOv7 model directly on the PKLot dataset.
 However, we encountered some difficulties with this approach and found that the model was not learning effectively.
 To address this, we decided to freeze the first 50 layers of the YOLOv7 model during training.
 This approach helped to stabilize the training process and improve the overall performance of the model.
 Freezing the first 50 layers of the model sped up the training process significantly by allowing us to focus on training the later layers of the model, which are responsible for object detection.
 By using this modified YOLOv7 model, we were able to speed up the training of the model.
 <br>
 Since we were using Google Colab, we encountered issues with session timeouts, running out of GPU, and other cloud based problems.
-To combat this, the YOLOv7 train.py was modified to save the best.pt and last.pt weight files to a Google Drive so that progress was not lost.
-This also allowed our team to read from the Google Drive last.pt and best.pt files for retraining and inferencing.
+To combat this, the YOLOv7 train.py was modified to save the best.pt and last.pt weight files to a Google Drive folder so that progress was not lost.
+This also allowed our team to use the Google Drive last.pt and best.pt files for retraining and inferencing.
 Batch size and number of epochs were set prior to each training session to maximize the use of the GPU.
 <br><br>
-The code below shows the cell used for training with the freeze flag set to 50.
+The code below shows the cell used for training with the freeze flag set to 50 (layers).
 ```python
 !python train.py --weights "/content/drive/MyDrive/6156/weights/last.pt" --data "/content/data.yaml" --workers 4 --batch-size {batch_size} --img 640 --cfg cfg/training/yolov7.yaml --name yolov7 --epochs {epochs} --hyp data/hyp.scratch.p5.yaml --freeze 50
 ```